 The multistore model is based on the idea that there are three different type of memory: sensory memory, short time memory and long time memory.

-Short time memory is the memory than contains the information coming from the senses.
+Sensory memory is the memory than contains the information coming from the senses.
 It has unlimited capacity and it codes everything for a short time.
-The multistore model disinguished between echoic and iconic information.
+The multistore model disinguished between echoic and iconic memory.
 Iconic information of the sight that comes from the eyes.
 It is codes very brielfy and it stays in the sensory memory for few milliseconds while echoic memory is the memory of auditos that cames from the ears and it stays longer than iconic memroy (this is due becuase we neeed to understand what a person is saying a little a part of the auditory streams, while for depiciting soemthing we can just look at a photo)

 After the sensory memory there is the short time memory, which contains only the important information passed from the sense memory Short timem memory have a limited capacity, the digit spam test (that tells us how many numbers we can repeat in a row) shows tha the average is about 7.
 In reality the performance on this type of task can be increase by chunking that is the practice of dividing information in block that are easier to remember.
 Chunking depends on our ability to find patterns and on the information containted in long time memory.

 Only trught reversal the information of short time memory can reach long time memory.
 Here the capacity is huge and information can be maintainted for decades.
-But naturllay we forget information and this is due becuase of decay, inference, X. Decay is the most easy one and is when we don’t repeat the information store in long time memory, it happens usually while sleeping and remove details.
-Inference is when the inforamtion that we want to remember enter in conflict with another informationatio and xx.
+But naturllay we forget information and this is due becuase of decay, inference, displacement.
+Decay is the most easy one and is when we don’t repeat the information store in long time memory, it happens usually while sleeping and remove details.
+Inference is when the inforamtion that we want to remember enter in conflict with another informationatio and displacement is when the curreny object is replaced with a new one.

 The multistore model have some limtiations: it does not focus on implicit emory (learning without beeing aware of this) and in reality there is no just rehersal as possible way to move infroamtion from short term memory to long term memory but there are different and more efficient way to do so.
+Also there is no just echoich and icoic memory but multiple one for all the senses

 Unitary-store model